Andrew-Jones657/andrew-jones657.github.io/tutorials/ArealProportionPython.md

 <h3> Writing the Script in Python </h3> <br>

-<p> With the workflow established, a python script can be created.
-To write this script, it is important that a python interface, such as IDLE, is downloaded, as this will make the process easier.
-Since this article is intended for use with ArcGIS applications, this script will be written in ArcPy, though a similar script coulc be created in QGIS.  </p> <br>
+<p> With the workflow established, a Python script can now be created to automate the process.
+To write this script, it is important to use a Python interface, such as IDLE, which will facilitate the development and testing of the script.
+Since this tutorial is focused on ArcGIS applications, the script will be written using ArcPy, although a similar script could be written in QGIS with PyQGIS.  </p> <br>

-<p> When working in a separate python interface, arcpy needs to first be imported to the script, this can be done by adding the command "import arcpy".
-"SSutilities" will also be imported to construct a results table that appears when the script has completed its run. </p> <br>
+<p> When working in a separate Python interface, the arcpy module must first be imported into the script.
+This can be done by adding the command: </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 import arcpy
 import SSUtilities
 </code></pre></div></div> <br>

+<p> Additionally, the SSUtilities module will be imported to construct a results table that will display once the script has completed its execution.
+This module is useful for creating summary reports and tracking the status of the script during its run. </p> <br>

-<p> Next, it is important to set up the environment settings, which include the workspace, overwriting outputs, and adding outputs to the map.
-This can be achieved with these codes: </p> <br>
+<p> Next, it is important to set up the environment settings for the script.
+These settings define the workspace, enable overwriting of existing outputs, and ensure that outputs are added to the map.
+The following ArcPy commands can be used to configure these settings: </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 from arcpy import env # Bring in the workspace